 Whatever is wrong with Congress, it’s OUR fault

 The members of Congress are chosen by us and if you don’t like one, don’t vote for him or her.
 If someone gets re-elected over and over, you have to figure that a lot of people vote for that candidate.
 You may not like him, but other people do.
 That’s what elections are about.

 It doesn’t necessarily work out the way you want, but changing the rules won’t solve the problems.
 Make the job more — not less — attractive so better people will want to go into government.
 Otherwise, you’re creating a job no one will want.

 It’s close to that already.
 Mention going into politics to an ambitious young person.
 Watch him or her recoil in horror.

-We have mid-term elections in 2018.
 You want term limits?
-Vote the morons out of office.
+Vote the morons out of office

 Vote for people who believe the good of the country is more important than their personal agenda.
-Vote for intelligent people who understand about compromise, who have an understanding of law, justice, and believe in the constitution.
-That will produce change in a hurry.
+Vote for intelligent people who understand about compromise, who have a grip on law, justice, and the constitution.

 That will produce real change that might last!